 PJM calculates the Non-Synchronized Reserve charge reconciliations by multiplying the kWh data (de-rated for transmission losses) by the Non-Synchronized Reserve billing determinants for that hour.
-The hourly Non-Synchronized Reserve charge billing determinant (in \$/MWh) for each Location (Reserve Zone or active sub-zone and non sub-zone) reserve zone and sub-zone is calculated by dividing the total hourly Non-Synchronized Reserve charges in that reserve zone or sub-zone Location by the total PJM real-time load (derated for transmission losses) in that reserve zone or sub-zone Location for that hour.
+The hourly Non-Synchronized Reserve charge billing determinant (in \$/MWh) for each location (Reserve Zone or active sub-zone and non sub-zone) is calculated by dividing the total hourly Non-Synchronized Reserve charges in that location by the total PJM real-time load (derated for transmission losses) in that location for that hour.
 These charge reconciliations are then totaled for the month for each EDC or Retail Load Aggregator.
 Note that the reconciliation for Non-Synchronized Reserve charges for a month may be either a positive or a negative value and may even be such that the reconciled load responsibility MWh results in a negative load quantity.

-Section 15: Market Revenue Neutrality Offset Ramapo PAR Facilities Accounting
+Section 15: Market Revenue Neutrality Offset Accounting

-Welcome to the Market Revenue Neutrality OffsetRamapo PAR Facilities Accounting section of the PJM Manual for Operating Agreement Accounting.
+Welcome to the Market Revenue Neutrality Offset Accounting section of the PJM Manual for Operating Agreement Accounting.
 In this section, you will find the following information:

-- A description of the accounting procedure for how Market Revenue Neutrality Offset and Opportunity Cost Credit Owed are used within the Reserve Market Ramapo PAR facilities accounting (see "Market Revenue Neutrality Offset Overview Ramapo PAR Facilities Accounting Procedure"). - A description of the calculation procedure for Market Revenue Neutrality Offset (see "Market Revenue Neutrality Offset"). - A description of the calculation procedure for Opportunity Cost Credit Owed (see "Opportunity Cost Credit Owed").
+- A description of how Market Revenue Neutrality Offset and Opportunity Cost Credit Owed are used within the Reserve Market accounting (see "Market Revenue Neutrality Offset Overview"). - A description of the calculation procedure for Market Revenue Neutrality Offset (see "Market Revenue Neutrality Offset"). - A description of the calculation procedure for Opportunity Cost Credit Owed (see "Opportunity Cost Credit Owed").

-15.1 Market Revenue Neutrality Offset Overview Ramapo PAR Facilities Accounting Procedure
+15.1 Market Revenue Neutrality Offset Overview